 Who We Are

 Founded in 2001, the Society for the Advancement of Blood Management (SABM) was started by a group of dedicated volunteers who saw a need for a new way of thinking.
-The SABM founders realized that blood management ought to be the standard of care, and that blood transfusion should be viewed as the alternative.
+The SABM founders realized that patient blood management (PBM) ought to be the standard of care, and that blood transfusion should be viewed as the alternative.
 SABM is dedicated to improving patient outcomes through optimal blood management.

-Today, SABM is recognized as a key educational resource for patient blood management.
-SABM is grounded in scientific validation, evidence-based practices, and focused on promoting the patient's best interest through effective and optimal blood management.
+Today, SABM is recognized as a key educational resource for Patient Blood Management.
+SABM is grounded in scientific validation, evidence-based practices and focused on promoting the patient’s best interest through effective and optimal blood management.